Michael Wigglesworth: The Mathers' Oblique Response

-There seems to be no record of a direct response from the Mathers, but judging from their past reactions (see controversy over formation of Brattle Square church, etc) it is unlikely they would have taken Wigglesworth's criticisms lightly.
-Wigglesworth had been astute in believing the end of his life was near and he passed away within a year (June 10, 1705) of writing the letter.
+There seems to be no record of a direct response from the Mathers, but judging from their past reactions (see controversy over formation of Brattle Square church, etc.) it is unlikely they would have taken Wigglesworth's criticisms lightly.
+Wigglesworth had been astute in believing the end of his life was near and he died within a year (June 10, 1705) of writing the letter.
 The Mathers quickly began to assert themselves relative to their fellow pastor's posthumous legacy.
 Cotton Mather gained access to his diary and private papers and quoted from them in a sermon preached at Malden on June 24, 1705.
 The Mathers had this sermon printed in Boston and a copy was signed by Increase Mather and sent to the church at Malden.

 Death

-Wigglesworth died June 10, 1705 in Malden, Middlesex County.
+Wigglesworth died June 10, 1705, in Malden, Middlesex County.

 The epitaph on his grave in Bell Rock Cemetery says: